burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

-When a variable represents a constant value that does not change and it is not dependent on the potentially recursive invocation of a function, using `static const` allows the compiler to store the value in fixed memory once.
+When a variable represents a constant value that does not change and it is not dependent on the potentially recursive invocation of a function, Using `static const` allows the compiler to store the value in fixed memory once.

 While it might seem that declaring a local variable with the `const` qualifier achieves the same effect, there are key differences.

 In the absence of whole-program optimization (even with optimizations like -O3), modern compilers lack global knowledge of potential recursive invocations of a function.
 Consequently, constant variables or arrays with automatic storage duration (const but without static) will still be allocated on the stack each time the function is called.

 **p.s.** For more details listen the talk [Fast and Small C++ When Efficiency Matters, A.Fertig, CppCon'24](https://www.youtube.com/watch?v=rNl591__9zY).